mlswg/mls-protocol/draft-ietf-mls-protocol.md

 {{SECG}}.

 A Credential can provide multiple identifiers for the client.
-It is up to the applciation to decide which identifier or identifiers to use at the application level.
+It is up to the application to decide which identifier or identifiers to use at the application level.
 For example, a certificate in an X509Credential may attest to several domain names or email addresses in its subjectAltName extension.
 An application may decide to